The Congruity Sales Engine

 Proof

 First 100 demos.
 First paying customers.
 Investors in the next round.
 What an earlier Congruity outbound system produced, before it was a productized offer.
-In both cases the founder stayed the closer.
-Congruity built and ran the motion that filled the calendar.
+In both cases the founder stayed the closer, and Congruity built and ran the motion behind the numbers.

 100+